 Position is scheduled beginning the week of June 13 through August 19.

 Duties & Responsibilities

-- Take an active lead role to ensure that North River’s camp program meets educational goals and ACA standards;
+- Take an active lead role to ensure that the camp's program meets educational goals and ACA standards;

 - Work with Camp Director and camp team to plan, develop, and teach a variety of outdoor and hands-on activities, games, crafts and songs;

 - Co-lead campers, ages 4.5 through 12 in exploring fields, forests and marsh, and hiking trails in small groups;